Bicester and Oxford Riding Club Constitution

 Persons who have attained eighteen years of age are eligible to join the Club and, subject to acceptance of their application by the Committee and payment of the due subscription for the current period.
 The Committee may confer honorary membership upon any person deemed by them to have rendered notable service to the Club.

-The current annual subscription, as agreed by the Club’s Committee shall be payable on the first day of January each year.
+The annual subscription, as agreed by the Club ’s Committee shall be payable on the first day of January each year.
 Any member whose subscription is more than one month in arrears shall have their name removed from the membership list following written advice of such arrears.
 Subscriptions are for the full year (1 January to 31 December).

-All members will be subject to the regulations of the Constitution and Code of Conduct and by joining the Club will be deemed to accept and abide by these regulations as adopted by the Club.
+All members will be subject to the regulations of the Constitution, Code of Conduct and the club’s insurance disclaimer and by joining the Club will be deemed to accept and abide by these regulations as adopted by the Club .

-The Committee may refuse membership only for good cause, such as conduct or character likely to bring the Club, the sport or The BHS into disrepute.
-Appeal against refusal may be made to the members.
-However, limitation of membership according to available facilities is allowable on a non-discriminatory basis.
+The Committee may refuse membership only for good cause, such as conduct or character likely to bring the Club, the sport or The BHS into disrepute and can limit membership according to available facilities on a non-discriminatory basis.
+The Committee has responsibility for disciplinary hearings and appeals against refusal of membership and disciplinaries.

 Administration of the Club

-• All powers of management shall be vested in the appointed Honorary Committee consisting of the Chairman, Secretary, Treasurer and two other Committee members.
+All powers of management shall be vested in the appointed Honorary Committee consisting of the Chairman, Secretary, Treasurer and at least two other Committee members all of whom must be club members.
 A quorum shall be formed by any four officers of the Committee.

 The income of the Club shall be used solely for furthering its objectives and for no other purpose.

-The Annual General Meeting shall be held in January of each year to transact the following business:
+An Annual General Meeting shall be held each year to transact the following business:

 Notice convening the General Meeting shall be sent to the members not less than 14 days before the meeting and shall specify the matters to be dealt with.
 Members may advise additional items for inclusion to the Committee within 7 days of the Annual General Meeting and these will be included at the Committee’s discretion.

-The Club’s accounts must be kept up to date and be available for review with three days’ notice of any request to view.
+The Club’s accounts must be kept up to date and be available for review with seven days’ notice of any request to view.

 These Rules may be added to, repealed or amended by resolution at any Annual or Extraordinary General Meeting.
 No such resolution shall be deemed to have been passed unless carried by a majority of at least two-thirds of the members present and voting thereon, and provided that prior notice has been sent to all members stating the proposed amendment.